 St. Botolph’s and

-St Mark's Church welcomes children into its congregation and Baptism (Christening) is the way they are committed to growing
+St Mark's Churchs welcome children into their congregations.
+Baptism (Christening) is the way that people commit themselves

-up as Christians and members of the church.
+to grow up as Christians and as members of the church.

 · Encourage the child to grow in wonder and love of Jesus our Lord; to pray; be regular in worship; and belong